MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/markerobjects.md

 It is, for example, possible to set markers by using the `MaskToMarkers`-module and later on generate a surface object from a list of markers, using the `MaskToSurface`-module.
 Marker conversion can also be done by various other modules, listed in [/Modules/Geometry/Markers].
 {{</alert>}}

 Learn how to convert markers by building the following network.
 Press the *Reload* buttons of the modules `MaskToMarkers` and `MarkersToSurface` to enable the conversion.
 Now you can see both the markers and the created surface in the module `SoExaminerViewer`.
-Use the toggle options of `SoToggle` and `SoWEMRenderer` to enable/disable the visualization of markers and surface.
+Use the toggle options of `SoToggle` and `SoWEMRenderer` to enable or disable the visualization of markers and surface.

 ![Convert Markers](/images/tutorials/dataobjects/markers/DO_Markers_02.png "Convert Markers")